olacwiek/olacwiek.github.io/_teaching/2015-grundkurs-daf-tutorium.md

 location: "Bielefeld, Germany"
 ---

-I led the tutorium to the seminar Introduction to Linguistics DaF by Dr. Susanne Horstmann.
+I led the tutorium to the seminar <i>Introduction to Linguistics DaF</i> by Dr. Susanne Horstmann.

 Course description (based on Bielefeld University's ekvv):<br>
 In this seminar, we will look at language and its description.
 Various aspects relevant to your future professional practice will be discussed, e.g.